High-throughput computing as an enabler of black hole science

 - Improves file access performance, resource consumption and reliability.

-- The OSG Connect service provides researchers with a default of 500GB of storage space on the OSDF.
+- OSG-Operated Access Points provide researchers with a default of 500GB of storage space on the OSDF.

-If you are a current or potential consumer, provider or executive, of dHTC, you are welcome to attend the annual OSG AH meetings.
+The annual All-Hands Meeting works to foster relationships between the researchers and campuses using OSG services and service providers in the OSG Consortium.
 The more than 250 attendees of the 2022 meeting were offered 38 presentations from researchers who reviewed their use of OSG services, executives who discussed the current state and future plans for the OSG services, and administrators who reported on the adoption of HTC by faculty and students on their campuses.

 What We Do